Plattsmouth Bridge

+Description

 The bridge has seven spans, including the 402 ft cantilevered through truss over the river's navigable channel.
 It is anchored by 201 ft through spans, with two 203 ft and two 104 ft deck trusses over the eastern flood plain.
 The bridge has clearance of 14 ft 5 in and a width of 20 ft.

+History

 The bridge was built in 1929, replacing a ferry that previously operated at the site.
 It was designed by the Omaha Structural Steel Works.

 In November 2006 it was decided to repair the bridge rather than build new bridges.
 Earlier plans had called for a new $42 million two-lane bridge and bypass of Plattsmouth.
 The new bridge would have been about 300 ft south of the existing one.

 In November 2007, ownership of the bridge was transferred from the private Plattsmouth Bridge company to the public Plattsmouth Bridge Commission.
 Between April 21, 2008, and November 9, 2008, the bridge was closed as part of a federally funded bridge restoration.
 The bridge reopened November 9, 2008.
 As of 2011, the toll for cars was $1.25.
 In 2018, the toll for cars was raised to $1.75.

 In 2014, Highway 34 was rerouted to a new four-lane bridge farther upstream, north of the Platte River and above its junction with the Missouri.

-Structural repairs were completed in 2018, allowing the weight limit to be increased to 40,000 pounds; the toll was increased to $1.75.
+Structural repairs were completed in 2018, allowing the weight limit to be increased to 40,000 pounds (20 tons); the toll was increased to $1.75.